About Andy Teirstein

 The Folk Influence on Ballet and Contemporary Dance

-At CBA, Teirstein will look at the relationship between traditional folk influences and contemporary choreography.
-He will work on a written piece and on a new dance film with a score combining banjo and chamber ensemble, with sung text from Carl Sandburg’s Rootabaga Stories and choreography drawing on Appalachian clog dancing.
+At CBA, Teirstein looked at the relationship between traditional folk influences and contemporary choreography.
+He worked on a written piece and on a new dance film with a score combining banjo and chamber ensemble, with sung text from Carl Sandburg’s Rootabaga Stories and choreography drawing on Appalachian clog dancing.